 Currently there are a number of protective devices available on the market which claim to protect the mobile phone user from RF EME emissions.
 Scientific evidence does not indicate any need for such devices since their use cannot be justified on health grounds and their effectiveness in reducing exposure in everyday use is unproven.

-It’s recognised that parents provide mobile phones to their children for different reasons, including their child’s personal security as well as the assurance of their child being constantly contactable.
+Some parents provide mobile phones to their children for a range of reasons, including their child’s personal security or the assurance of their child being constantly contactable.

 Cordless phones range from low powered devices, transmitting signals over relatively short distances, to devices with power outputs similar to mobile phones.
 Both the handset and docking cradle are radio transmitting devices.
-Similarly to mobile phones, the weight of evidence doesn’t suggest that the use of cordless phones poses a health hazard although the possibility of harm cannot be ruled out.
+Similarly to mobile phones, the weight of evidence doesn’t suggest that the use of cordless phones poses a health hazard.

 There is no established scientific evidence that the use of mobile phones causes any health effects.
-However the possibility of a small risk cannot be ruled out.
-For those concerned about health effects, ARPANSA provides advice on how to minimise exposure.
-Due to the lack of sufficient evidence ARPANSA recommends parents encourage their children to use exposure-reduction measures such as those provided in this fact sheet.
+However, for those concerned about health effects, ARPANSA provides advice on how to minimise exposure.
+This advice can also be applied where parents wish to minimise exposure to their children.

 ARPANSA will continue to review the research into potential health effects of RF EME emissions from mobile phones and other devices in order to provide accurate and up-to-date advice.